OsProgramadores/op-bot/docker/README.md

    directory.
 Edit the file and set your token.
 There are additional settings, but `token` is the bare minimum required in order to run the bot.

-3. Copy the example `../examples/messages.toml` file into the `./config` directory.
-Edit the mesages, if desired.
+3. Copy the translations from the `../examples/translations` directory into the `./config/translations` directory.

 4. Create the container with:
 ```